sgmurphy/wordpress-plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.90.5 =
+* Fixed: map/list toggle buttons not showing on initial load
+* Fixed: console warning when multiple maps on same page
+* Fixed: travel lines not removed when all POIs are filtered
+* Changed: search button moved inside search box, icon can now be controlled through CSS

 = 2.90.4 =
 * Added: menu hamburger control is suppressed when street view is active so it doesn't overlay streetview 'back' control